LaureMonlouis/IMSICC/carte/README.md

 All data we gathered from now are around Rennes and Nantes.

 Data used for the map are stored in a file called `datas.js`, with the specific GeoJSON format.
-This file is generated from another file, `db_json` (`IMSICC/DB/db_json`), containing all information about collected BTS, thanks to the script `prepare-data.py` inside the repository `carte/prepare_data/`.
+This file is generated from another file, `db_json` (`IMSICC/DB/db_json`), containing all information about collected BTS, thanks to the script `prepare-data.py` inside the directory `carte/prepare_data/`.

 Each GeoJSON object of this file corresponds to a different BTS with a unique CID.
 Here is an example of the GeoJSON representation of one BTS :